Meet the woman who investigates domestic violence and political assassinations

 What’s it like to be an expert investigator on international crimes?
 We talk to Laurence Boillat, a Swiss prosecutor who likes to get things done.

-Boillat, 48, invited me to meet her in her “pied à terre” in Lausanne, where she now works as a criminal prosecutor for canton Vaud.
+Boillat, 48, invited me to meet her in her “pied à terre” in Lausanne, where she now works as a prosecutor for canton Vaud.
 She hails from the Jura – the hills of western Switzerland – and likes to go back there at weekends.
 It was late afternoon and she was just entering her apartment.
 She smiled and invited me in.

 “I have just finished my working day,” she says, “which is exceptional, because I am usually in the office until much later.”